kdsimmons/CountyExercisePredictions/README.md

 ### (1) ExploreCountyData
 Import data, look at distributions of individual columns, and save for future use.

-### (2) BuildRegressionModel
+### (2) BuildRegressionModels
-Use data from previous step to predict counties with low inactivity.
+Use data from previous step to predict inactivity by county.
+Use holdout cross-validation for simplicity.

+#### Altervative: ModelsWithKFoldValidation
+This version uses k-fold CV instead of holdout CV.
+It should give more reliable validation performance but is less straightforward.
+In practice, the holdout validation set has enough samples (~600) that model performance doesn't seem to vary much across the folds.

 # Data source
 All data files and documentation were obtained from County Health Rankings & Roadmaps at http://www.countyhealthrankings.org/.